-Drumstick sizing - a brief history and development of La BackBeat sizing
+A brief history of drumstick sizing and the development of La BackBeat nomenclature

 Hopefully I may be able to clarify a bit about the numbers relating to drumstick models and sizing.
 Essentially the current drumstick naming system has become convoluted (extremely confusing) through the last few decades.
 When the major manufacturers (Leedy, Ludwig, Capella) of the early and mid 20th century came up with the system, it made pretty good sense.
 When it all started, the smaller number meant a larger diameter drumstick... generally speaking.
 Then came the A, B, D, or S that followed behind that number.
 The A= all purpose/orchestra, B=band(think concert band), D='dance' band, S=Street(marching) which also indicated a diameter difference of that number to the corresponding drumstick.